5 Activities That Upgrade Your ESL Technology Lesson Plan

 As an ice-breaker, ask students if they remember their first mobile phones.
 They can discuss them with their partner, comparing them to their current phones.

 Next, ask them to draw out a timeline, starting from the very first mobile phone to the most modern.
 This should include the model they have, as well as any others they can remember.
 They should add notes on the technological advancements between each one.
-Go over everything from cordless phones to flip phones, QWERTY keyboards, picture messaging, Bluetooth and touchscreens.
+Go over everything from cordless phones to flip phones, phones with physical keyboards, picture messaging, Bluetooth and touchscreens.
 If your students aren’t old enough to remember some of the older models, give them some help along the way.

 In groups or pairs, have them predict what they think a future mobile phone might look like.
 This should include materials, features and cost.
 It doesn’t need to be realistic, so they can get creative with it.
 At the end of the class, each group can present their idea.
-This will get them to practice their public speaking skills too.
+This will get them to practice their public speaking skills, too.

 2. Product Design

 To start, introduce the things that designers must think about when creating a new product.
 This should include ergonomics, aesthetics, safety and lifespan.
-ThoughtCo has a lesson plan on creating new products which includes some of these terms.
+ThoughtCo has a great lesson plan on creating new products which includes some of these terms.

 Then, put students into small groups before asking them to look around the room and choose one product.
 It could be anything at all, from an electronic device to a piece of furniture or stationery.
 After they’ve chosen a product, they’ll have to evaluate it based on the qualities listed at the start of the class.
 Students should ask each other the following questions: